shanep/shanep.github.io/docs/cs155/hw/hw3.md

 In this assignment we are going to shift gears and work with some GitHub services beyond just simple repository hosting.
-Github is very popular in the open source community so it is very likely that you will have to interact with the service at some point in your career.
+Github is very popular in the open-source community so it is very likely that you will have to interact with the service at some point in your career.

-This assignment will create your own GitHub page so you can showcase any open source work that you do.
+In this assignment you will create your own GitHub page so you can showcase any open-source work that you do.
 This is a great way to build a portfolio so you can land that high paying $$$ job when you graduate!